AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

 ### Install from GitHub

-If you've cloned Magento 2 from the GitHub repository, follow the steps below to install the Data Migration Tool.
+If you've cloned Magento 2 from the GitHub repository, follow the steps below to install the [!DNL Data Migration Tool].

 1. Log in to your Magento server as, or switch to, <a href="https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html">the file system owner</a>.
 1. Change to Magento 2 root directory.